AustinCodingAcademy/austincodingacademy.github.io/_posts/2016-08-24-tech-career-without-degree.md

 # **Cracking the code to building a career in tech** without a college degree

-<span style="font-weight: 400;">Are you wondering what you'll do with your newfound coding abilities after you graduate?
+Are you wondering what you'll do with your newfound coding abilities after you graduate?
 Here at Austin Coding Academy, we're very proud of our alumni.

 Recent graduate Christa Clark is a native Austinite, who is using her skills to tackle enterprise-level products for what she happily calls a 'badass agency with a brilliant group of engineers and designers'.
 A natural born traveller who's explored the world, she's not a nine-to-fiver.
 For her, learning to code was a way to embrace her nomadic nature.
 'The idea of working from anywhere and building digital products was really romantic to me,' says Christa.